 My name is Lexie and I'm a professional writer and digital marketer from the great Rocky Mountains.
-Currently daydreaming of warm summer days, David Bowie's resurrection, and moving to an abandoned castle in Scotland.
+Currently daydreaming of moody autumn days, David Bowie's resurrection, and moving to an abandoned castle in Scotland.

 This is Fourteen

 Hey cutie pie, Yeah, I can feel you rolling your eyes—that's okay, I'm used to it by now.
 Don't worry, even at the ripe old age of 27, you'll still be a champion of the "eye roll."
 You'll also be the champion of several other wonderful things too, just so you know.

 Besides my mother, my favorite thing in the whole entire world was storytime.
 I didn’t care if it was at school, the locker rooms at the Y, overheard on the city bus—a story was a story, and I craved that action-packed word-porridge of plot and characters and decisions and twist and turns—oh my.

 This could save your life